Road closure: Police shut Preston's St Mary's Street following a road traffic collision

 Updated

-This afternoon, Preston Police have shut St Mary's Street in Preston due to a road traffic collision.
+Preston Police have now reopened St Mary's Street in Preston, after closing it due to a road traffic collision earlier this afternoon.

-In a statement posted to Facebook shortly after 1 pm, Preston Police said "Traffic is likely to be heavy and we'd advise you to avoid the area at this time."
+In a statement posted to Facebook shortly after 1 pm, Preston Police announced it was shutting the road, and advised motorists to avoid the area until further notice.

-A spokesperson for the police told the Post: "It's a damage only collision, it appears a truck has clipped some scaffolding."
+A spokesperson for the police confirmed that no one was injured and told the Post: "It's a damage only collision, it appears a truck has clipped some scaffolding."

+However, taking to Facebook at 16:45 pm, Police confirmed the road was open again and thanked members of the public for their patience.